Skip to main content

 Image used with permission by copyright holder

-Using a beard straightener is definitely the easiest way to get the job done.
-If you plan on straightening your beard often, purchasing one is a solid investment.
+If you plan on straightening your beard often, purchasing a beard straightener is a solid investment.
 It will save you time and get the desired look consistently.
-There are many beard straighteners on the market to decide from, but, to make your decision easier, here is one that we recommend.
+There are many beard straighteners on the market to decide from, but, to make your decision easier, we recommend the Drybar Baby Brush Crush Mini Heated Straightening Brush.

 While this heated mini brush isn’t technically designed for your beard, it gets the job done seamlessly.
-Drybar’s Baby Brush heats up to 400 degrees F, the optimal temperature for straightening and smoothing shorter styles.
+Drybar’s Baby Brush heats up to 400 degrees, the optimal temperature for straightening and smoothing shorter styles.
 Plus, it comes with a two-year limited warranty, so you really have nothing to lose.

 Step 1: Make sure your beard is dry.
 Hair is porous, so if it’s still holding water, the heat will singe the hair cuticle, basically cooking it.
 So get the beard as dry as possible first.

 Step 2: Condition the beard.
-Because you are cooking out a lot of the hair’s moisture, be sure to use an oil-based conditioner; a beard oil or beard balm is good.
+Because you are cooking out a lot of the hair’s moisture, be sure to use an oil-based conditioner, a beard oil, or a beard balm is good.
 A water-based conditioner will just make the hair coil back up.

 Step 3: Create tension.
 Beyond the hair’s cuticle layer are hydrogen bonds.
 These bonds are what keep the shape of the hair.
 Applying heat (like a blow-dryer or hot comb), in combination with tension, allows us to reshape those bonds and our hair.